MarySed/movie-widget/README.md

 ### `yarn start`

-Runs your built production app from the `build` folder on port 5000.
+Runs your production app from the `build` folder at http://localhost:5000.